 After the foreshots, out comes the heads.
 This portion takes up the next 30% of the moonshine dripping from your still.
-The heads still have methanol in it, but this time in lesser volumes.
+The heads still have methanol in them, but this time in lesser volumes.
 It will smell like nail polish remover.

 It’s called the hearts.
 It’s the next 30% produced by the still following the heads.
 The sweet aroma will immediately tell you that you’re in the right stage to collect drips for consumption.

 The last portion of the moonshine run is known as the tails.
 This portion won’t be as sweet-smelling as the hearts.
-If you touch it, you’ll notice a bit of greasiness which is due to the significant decrease in the amount of ethanol and has been replaced by water, carbs, and proteins.
+If you touch it, you’ll notice a bit of greasiness due to the significant decrease in the amount of ethanol and has been replaced by water, carbs, and proteins.
 Most likely, you’re not going to have any problem distinguishing the tails from the hearts.

 As a general rule of thumb, only the heart portion is collected for consumption, whereas the tails are set aside to be distilled again in the future.
 It’s not very dangerous to have some of the tails getting mixed into your drink.
 It does taste pretty bad, though.
 People describe it as having a funky, vegetable-like taste that could ruin your moonshine’s overall taste and give you a raging headache in the morning.

-Safety is the #1 priority
+Safety is the #1 Priority